Fast, high-precision optical polarization synthesizer for ultracold-atom experiments: Characterization of the polarization synthesizer

 Concerning the dynamical control of \PS{} optical lattices, we measure the response function of the polarization synthesizer for both the phase and intensity servo loops, obtaining a modulation bandwidth of about $\SI{800}{\kilo\hertz}$.
 The details of these measurements are discussed in Sec.~\ref{sec:PSBandwidth}.
 Such a high bandwidth, in combination with high trapping frequencies (i.e., deep lattices), allows us to state dependently transport atoms and control their motional states on the time scale of microseconds, which is orders of magnitude faster than in typical quantum gas experiments.

 By sideband spectroscopy, we furthermore observe that all transport operations employed in Robens \emph{et al.}~\cite{Robens:2016bf} to sort atoms into arbitrary patterns leave $\SI{99}{\percent}$ of the atoms in the longitudinal and transverse motional ground state (see Sec.~\ref{sec:transexcitations}).
-We have experimentally verified that this is even the case for non-adiabatic state-dependent transport operations lasting $\SI{20}{\micro\second}$ (corresponding to about two oscillations periods in the harmonic-trap approximation) per single-site shift using a bang-bang-like transport pulse in a similar manner as that employed by Ref.~\cite{Walther:2012} using trapped ions.
+We experimentally verify that this is the case even for nonadiabatic state-dependent transport operations lasting $\SI{20}{\micro\second}$ (corresponding to about 2 oscillation periods in the harmonic-trap approximation) per single-site shift using a bang-bang-like transport pulse in a similar manner to that employed in Ref.~\cite{Walther:2012} using trapped ions.